RavelloH/PSGameSpider/README.md

 │   ├── King's Quest.jpg
 │   ├── Kingdom Come: Deliverance.jpg
 │   ├── Kingdom of Arcadia.jpg
+│   ├── Kingdom of Aurelia - Mystery of the Poisoned Dagger.jpg
 │   ├── Kingdom of Blades.jpg
 │   ├── Kingdom: New Lands.jpg
 │   ├── Kingdoms of Amalur: Re-Reckoning.jpg